 - Emphasizes risk identification, control activities, and governance.

-- Commonly used in SOX (Sarbanes-Oxley) compliance and financial audits.
+- Commonly used in SOX (Sarbanes-Oxley) audits and financial audits.

 2. COBIT Framework: IT Governance & Management

 The COBIT framework, developed by ISACA, is focused on IT governance and management.
-It provides detailed guidance on aligning IT processes with business objectives while ensuring security, risk management, and compliance.
+Provides a comprehensive framework for IT governance and management, ensuring IT aligns with business objectives.

 Key Aspects of COBIT: